 Not only are Schnauzers great family dogs, but the various breeds also come in many types and sizes so that they’ll be at home no matter what sort of living situation you have.

-With a bit of patience and research, you’ll be able to find just the right type of Schnauzer for you and your family.
+With a bit of patience and research, you’ll be able to find the right Schnauzer for you and your family.

-We know that owning a new family dog can be stressful at first.
+We know that owning a new family dog can be stressful initially, even if it’s a cute Schnauzer puppy.

-Here we have compiled a basic dog breed profile for the different Schnauzer breeds so that, hopefully, we can take some of the mystery out of finding the right type of Schnauzer for you.
+Here, we have compiled a basic dog breed profile for the different Schnauzer dog breeds so that, hopefully, we can take some of the mystery out of finding the right type of Schnauzer for you.

 Basic information and breed types

-The common Schnauzer, as we know it, is small to a medium-sized dog that hails from Germany.
+The common Schnauzer, as we know it, is a small—to medium-sized dog from Germany.
 It was initially bred to be a ratter (a dog that catches rats) and a watchdog.

 The traditional Schnauzer is a purebred dog, but over the years, different breeds have been introduced to the purebred Schnauzer to create various sizes of Schnauzer.

-The American Kennel Club currently recognizes three classifications of Schnauzer: the miniature Schnauzer, the Standard Schnauzer, and the Giant Schnauzer.
+The American Kennel Club currently recognizes three classifications of Schnauzers: miniature, Standard, and Giant.

-There are, of course, other crossbreeds of Schnauzer, but these are the ones we will be focusing on today.
+Of course, there are other crossbreeds of Schnauzer, but we will focus on these today.

-We’ll go into the specifics of each size later in the profile, but for reference, the Miniature is the smallest size of Schnauzer and is officially classified as a small dog for both weight and stature.
+The Miniature is the smallest and officially classified as a small dog for weight and stature.

 The standard Schnauzer stands just a bit taller than the Miniature but can weigh up to 50 pounds, making it a small to medium-sized dog.

-The giant Schnauzer is the largest of the three breeds by far, weighing up to 80 pounds and weighing 26 inches tall.
+The giant Schnauzer is the largest of the three breeds, weighing up to 80 pounds and standing 26 inches tall.
 They are typically a combination of Schnauzer and Great Dane or different breeds of sheepdog, giving them a larger frame and more squared face.

 If you’re looking for a lap dog, you won’t find it with a Schnauzer, but depending on personality, plenty of affectionate Schnauzers are out there.